-What Pete Buttigieg Really Did at McKinsey
+What Pete Buttigieg Says He Did at McKinsey

-Last month, a source emailed a colleague of mine with a complicated theory that, the source claimed, Pete Buttigieg had been in the CIA.
+Last month, a source emailed a colleague of mine with a complicated theory that, the source claimed, proved Pete Buttigieg had been in the CIA.
 “The American people have the right to know if he was ever an agent or officer,” the person wrote, with the kind of baseless confidence that lives on the internet.

 By then, Buttigieg’s critics on the left had started to focus more on what the South Bend, Indiana, mayor could have been doing at McKinsey, a company that seems to look worse with each passing week.
 Progressives, and in particular the Elizabeth Warren campaign, pounced: What was Buttigieg doing at McKinsey for two and a half years?
 How many people had lost their jobs because of him?
 How shady was the work conveniently hidden behind a standard McKinsey nondisclosure agreement?

+Earlier today, I talked with the mayor by phone as he sat on a charter plane about to fly from South Bend to New York.
+No, he told me, he was not in the CIA.
+He said the work he did was mainly about, in consultant-speak, reducing “overhead expenditures” and increasing “efficiencies”—but he said he doesn’t believe that any of the work he did led to job cuts, or to changes in people’s insurance.
+His campaign also revealed to me his clients from his time at McKinsey: Blue Cross Blue Shield of Michigan; Loblaws, a Canadian supermarket chain; Best Buy; the Natural Resources Defense Council; the Environmental Protection Agency; the Department of Energy; the Energy Foundation, an environmental nonprofit; the U.S. Postal Service; and the U.S. Department of Defense.

+The decision to release his client list came slowly, in political terms.
 As the calls for him to be more transparent about his consulting work got louder, Buttigieg initially resorted to saying he was bound by his NDA, which was true.
 But the pressure was clearly getting to him.
 In three years of covering Buttigieg, I’ve never seen him stumble as much as he did in a brief press conference after an event last Friday night in Waterloo, Iowa, where Lori Lightfoot, the mayor of Chicago, had confronted him, asking him why he didn’t just break the NDA.
 Battered by rapid-fire questions from reporters about both McKinsey and his fundraising, he was curt and unrepentant, coming across as squirmy if not downright suspicious.
 On The Daily Show a few days later, Trevor Noah compared him to a teenager pretending he’d done his homework and then getting mad while trying to hide the evidence he hadn’t.

 Realizing his position was untenable, Buttigieg asked McKinsey to release him from his NDA (his campaign said he’d first asked in June), and the company complied.
 Yesterday, his campaign announced that he would be publishing his list of McKinsey clients today at 6:30 p.m. eastern time.
-Those clients are Blue Cross Blue Shield of Michigan; Loblaws, a Canadian supermarket chain; Best Buy; the Natural Resources Defense Council; the Environmental Protection Agency; the Department of Energy; the Energy Foundation, an environmental nonprofit; the U.S. Postal Service; and the U.S. Department of Defense.

-Read: Pete Buttigieg isn’t going anywhere

-Earlier today, I talked with the mayor by phone as he sat on a charter plane about to fly from South Bend to New York.
-No, he told me, he was not in the CIA.
-He said the work he did was mainly about, in consultant-speak, reducing “overhead expenditures” and increasing “efficiencies”—but he said he doesn’t believe that any of the work he did led to job cuts, or to changes in people’s insurance.
-Repeating a point he’s made several times previously, he said he’s disappointed in some of the work the company has done.
+When I talked with him earlier today, he repeated a point he’s made several times previously: He said he’s disappointed in some of the work the company has done.
 “Since I’ve left,” he said, “there are at least four cases that I can think of where someone at McKinsey has done something upsetting.”

+Read: The woke attack on Pete Buttigieg

 By releasing the names of his clients and talking about his work at McKinsey, Buttigieg is trying to end this conversation.
 And he recognizes that the sudden public interest over his time there proves both that he’s being taken seriously as a threat by other campaigns, and that they’re not focusing on more substantive issues his campaign is truly concerned with.